Advocating for a fair and sustainable spirits tax

 Similarly, global manufacturers are dissuaded to invest in Australian distilleries to create a scalable domestic manufacturing industry, as high levels of excise ultimately makes such investment prohibitive.

-Australia’s spirits excise per litre of alcohol vs. comparable markets (in AUD) effective from 5 February, 2024.
+Australia’s spirits excise per litre of alcohol vs. comparable markets (in AUD) effective from 5 August, 2024.

 Amplifying these issues is the burden of high inflation.
 Over the past twelve months, spirits manufacturers have reported surging costs for inputs such as barley, glass and cans, and freight charges that have more than doubled in some regions, which in some cases may have resulted in costs being passed through to consumers.